 The total family benefit (TFB) and average current earnings (ACE) are computed effective with the OFC date.
 (For more information on situations requiring a new TFB, see DI 52150.005D - DI 52150.005F.
 For more information on situations when the ACE can change, see DI 52150.010C.3.)

 EXAMPLE: OFC date before reverse offset effective date: The claimant receives Florida WC where reverse offset begins the month of DIB adjudication.
 In June 2006, DIB benefits are awarded retroactive to April 2004.
 DIB is offset from April 2004 through Mary 2006 and reverse offset applies beginning June 2006 (the month of adjudication).
-The beneficiary reaches age 62 in January 2008, reverse offset no longer applies, and DIB is offset from age 62 up to age 65.
+The beneficiary reaches age 62 in January 2008, reverse offset no longer applies, and DIB is offset from age 62 up to full retirement age.
 The TFB is based on the offset first considered date (OFC) of April 2004, and the December COLA increases in 2004, 2005, 2006, 2007, and 2008 are protected from offset.

 b.
 Offset First Considered (OFC) date and the beginning date of reverse offset are the same month